8finity-xyz/miner-v2/guides/vast-ai.md

 ![image](./assets/edit_image.png)
 4. Scroll down to Environment Variables, then click "Batch Paste".
 ![image](./assets/batch_paste.png)
-5. Paste your configuration. **🚨 Remember, you should have enough $S balance to start mining! 🚨**
+5. Choose your mining mode and paste the corresponding configuration:

+### Option 1: Solo Mining
+If you want to mine directly on the network, use this configuration:
 ```
 # Required: Your private key for mining (64 characters after 0x).
 You need to have some Sonic (S) balance to start mining.
 INFINITY_MINER_PRIVATE_KEY=your_private_key_here